 As you begin your fast, you may hear from concerned loved ones and friends who urge you to protect your health.
-And they are right.
-You should protect your health.
-But I assure you, if done properly, fasting will not only prove to be a spiritual blessing, but physical blessing as well.
+And they are right – you should protect your health.
+But I assure you, if done properly, fasting will not only prove to be a spiritual blessing but a physical blessing as well.

 By all means, consult your doctor before you begin your fast.
-But, be aware that many doctors have not been trained in this area and so their understanding is limited.
+But be aware that many doctors have not been trained in this area and so their understanding may be limited.
 Even so, it would be wise to ask your doctor for a physical exam to make sure you are in good health.
 You may have a physical problem that would make fasting unwise or dangerous.
-Also, if you are under any type of medication, make sure you talk to your doctor before changing your regime.
+Also, if you are taking any type of medication, make sure to talk to your doctor before changing your regimen.
 Prudence and caution are in order.

 When you are assured that you are in good health, you are ready to begin your fast.
 Follow the guidelines in the Physical Preparations and Maintaining Nutritional Balance and Health parts of this website.

-- Those who suffer chronic problems with kidneys, liver, lungs, heart, or other important organs.
+Those who suffer chronic problems with kidneys, liver, lungs, heart or other vital organs.

 Individuals who take insulin for diabetes or suffer any other blood sugar problem such as hyperglycemia.